thomas-vilte/mls-go/CONTRIBUTING.md

 ## Architecture

-Before diving into a big change, read `AGENTS.md` and the package-level documentation in the repository.
+Before diving into a big change, read the package-level godoc (especially `group/doc.go`, `doc.go`, and `INTEGRATION.md`) and the relevant RFC 9420 sections.
 They document the main invariants, testing expectations, and protocol details that are easy to get wrong.

 ## Questions